-In this paper we consider mechanisms by which RP may be transferred from one class of finite structures to another.
-We introduce the notion of \emph{semi-retraction} (see Definition \ref{sr} below.)
-A semi-retraction has some elements in common with an infinitary interpretation of one structure in another (this latter definition is repeated in Definition \ref{infintp} below.)
-There has already been some study of how interpretability of one structure in another may transfer RP: see ``simply bi-definable'' expansions in \citep[Prop 9.1]{kpt05} and Ramsey expansions of a structure interpretable in a Ramsey structure in \citep[Prop 3.8]{bod15} (see \citep[Def 2.19]{bod15} for the definition of a ``Ramsey structure'').
-It is known that countable structures $A$ and $B$ have homeomorphic automorphism groups if and only if $A$ and $B$ are infinitarily bi-interpretable (see \citep[Cor 7.7 in \emph{Models and Groups}]{kama94} for a proof).
-By a well-known result from \cite{kpt05}, a closed subgroup $G \leq S_{\infty}$ is extremely amenable if and only if $G$ is the automorphism group of a \fr~limit with RP.
-(This result is also surveyed in \cite{nvt}.)
-By the combination of these results, given linearly ordered \fr~limits $F_1, F_2$, if $F_1$ and $F_2$ are infinitarily bi-interpretable, then $F_1$ has RP if and only if $F_2$ has RP.
+Furthermore, given an age with RP, not all ordered reducts with AP have RP.
+Let $\K_1$ be the class of all finite convexly ordered equivalence relations in the signature $\sigma_1=\{E_1,<_1\}$, and let $\K_2$ be the same in a disjoint signature $\sigma_2=\{E_2,<_2\}$.
+As in Definition 3.21 of \cite{bod15}, define the \emph{free superposition} $\K_1 \ast \K_2$, which is the class of all finite $(\sigma_1 \cup \sigma_2)$-structures whose $\sigma_i$-reduct is in $\K_i$.
+The \fr~limit of $\K_1 \ast \K_2$ has RP, by Theorem 3.24 in \cite{bod15}, but the ordered reduct to $\{E_1,E_2,<_1\}$ does not, even though its age has AP.
+It is worth noting that, in some cases, one may start with a class of finite structures that is not ordered and does not have AP or RP, and achieve these properties by expanding the signature.
+The case of bowtie-free graphs in \cite{hune18} is one such example.
+It is also natural to consider interpretations of one structure in another in relation to Question \ref{qu} (see \citep[Definitions 7.1, 7.6 in \textit{Models and Groups}]{kama94} for background on interpretations).
+Recent work has shown how notions of interpretability of one structure in another may transfer RP: ``simply bi-definable'' expansions in \citep[Proposition 9.1]{kpt05} and Ramsey expansions of a structure interpretable in a Ramsey structure in \citep[Proposition 3.8]{bod15}.
+By a well-known result from \cite{kpt05}, a closed subgroup $G \leq S_{\infty}$ is extremely amenable if and only if $G$ is the automorphism group of an ordered \fr~limit with RP.
+Countable structures $\A$ and $\B$ have homeomorphic automorphism groups if and only if $\A$ and $\B$ are infinitarily bi-interpretable (see \citep[Corollary 7.7 in \textit{Models and Groups}]{kama94} for a proof).
+By a combination of these results, given two linearly ordered \fr~limits $\F_1$ and $\F_2$, if $\F_1$ and $\F_2$ are infinitarily bi-interpretable, then $\F_1$ has RP if and only if $\F_2$ has RP.

-One interesting question that arises is:~what are other mechanisms that transfer RP from one structure to another?
-In Theorem \ref{thm1} we show that if $B$ has RP and $A$ is a semi-retraction of $B$, then $A$ also has RP.
-From this result we might wonder if it is enough for $A$ to be a reduct of $B$.
-In fact, we will see in Example \ref{notallreds} below that being a reduct is not sufficient.
-Besides studying semi-retractions we will look at \emph{color-homogenizing maps} (see Definition \ref{ch} below) and \emph{semi-direct product structures} (see Definition \ref{sdps} below) building on a notion of product structures from \cite{sok211}.